catid/cm256/README.md

 Encoder: 1296 bytes k = 100 m = 50 : 592.751 usec, 218.642 MBps
 Decoder: 1296 bytes k = 100 m = 50 : 545.939 usec, 237.389 MBps
 ~~~
+(These performance numbers are out of date and not well calibrated - Decoding now takes the same time as encoding within a few microseconds thanks to the new matrix solver.)

 Longhair Library Results: